donfaruk19/donfaruk19/README.md

-- 👋 Hi, I’m @donfaruk19
+- 👋 Hi, I’m donfaruk19
-- 👀 I’m interested in AI, python programming, Criminal Investigation, forensic science and cybersecurity
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on AI, Programming, Investigation and cybersecurity
+- 💞️ I’m looking to collaborate with learners
-- 📫 How to reach me (source for it)
+- 📫 How to reach me (sourced)
-- 😄 Pronouns: legend
+- 😄 Pronouns: DonFaruk
-- ⚡ Fun fact: Jokes
+- ⚡ Fun fact: Fun to be

 <!---
 donfaruk19/donfaruk19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.